ucll-scripting/exercises/01-basic-python/06-tuples/02-count-turns/explanations.md

 Also, Python is one of the few languages where you can chain comparison operators:
 `a < b < c` yields `True` if `a` is less than `b` and `b` is less than `c`.

+If consecutive numbers are equal, we do not count that as a turn.